Cut on Penis: Causes and Treatment Options

 Yeast infection

 Yeast infections occur when a fungus (known as candida) grows and thrives on moist skin.
 This includes the area around the head of the penis.
 Uncircumcised men and boys with foreskin should pay close attention to this area.
-As a result of a yeast infection, you may notice redness and itching, white discharge, and blisters on your skin.
-Practicing good hygiene can help prevent a yeast infection.
+As a result of a yeast infection, you may notice redness and itching, white discharge, and a rash on your skin.

 STDs